Here is a brief artist’s statement.

 It was at that point, and from that place, that I picked up a paintbrush for the very first time.

-In the middle of all that heartache, God had begun opening my eyes to the truths of grace, inside scripture.
+In the middle of all that was happening, God had begun opening my eyes to the truths of grace, inside scripture.
 I began to see the "finished work of Christ" as being truly finished.
-I took up art as a means of processing the Jesus I was coming to understand in a fresh, new way.
+I took up art as a means of processing this Jesus I was coming to understand in a fresh, new way.

-My art now lives in every state in the United States and almost every nation on earth!
+My art now lives in every state in the United States and many of the nations on earth!
 I have exhibited in some of Knoxville and the southeast’s best juried art shows, as well as spoken, taught art, and ministered to women in workshops held everywhere from North Carolina and Tennessee, to Vermont, France, and Italy.

 All of it (I’m talking every. single. bit.) after age 45.